Alejogb1/job-board/blog-data/how-to-pin-a-plane-to-specific-altitude-in-maplibre-gl-js.md

 id: "how-to-pin-a-plane-to-specific-altitude-in-maplibre-gl-js"
 ---

-, let's unpack how we'd tackle pinning a plane to a specific altitude using MapLibre GL JS.
+how we'd tackle pinning a plane to a specific altitude using MapLibre GL JS.
 This is a situation I've encountered quite a few times in past projects, particularly when visualizing flight paths or creating detailed 3d simulations.
 It's not as straightforward as just setting a Z value, as we need to consider how MapLibre interprets its coordinate systems, specifically when dealing with 3d models like our plane.

 Essentially, you're not working with a direct height value in the same way you might in a typical 3d graphics API like WebGL directly.
 Instead, MapLibre builds upon the concept of 'terrain'.
 If you’re adding a 3d model to the map, and wish to position that model at a specific altitude, you need to work with the map's terrain elevation.
 The core process revolves around translating your desired altitude into a relative offset to the elevation of the underlying map geometry at the plane’s location.